+B. JUSTIFICATION

-"6.
-The inertia braking system described above complies/does not comply $\underline{1}$ / with the requirements of paragraphs 3.
-4. to 9.
-10. of this annex.
-Signature" B. JUSTIFICATION The general requirements of Annex 12 to Regulation No. 13, specifically paragraph 3.5. states that auto-reverse devices should not adversely affect the parking brake performance when facing up a gradient.
-However, the current approval test for an inertia braking system does not completely assess the parking brake system to ensure that the brakes on each side are capable of providing their appropriate share of the braking force required to hold the trailer on an 18 per cent gradient.
+The general requirements of this Annex 12, specifically paragraph 3.5. states that auto-reverse devices should not adversely affect the parking brake performance when facing up a gradient.
+However, the current approval test for an inertia braking system does not completely assess the parking brake system to ensure that the brakes on each side are capable of providing their appropriate share of the braking force required to hold the trailer on an 18% gradient.

 The design of the auto-reverse mechanism includes a small hump in the profile of the shoe web.
 This feature is designed to prevent unnecessary operation of the auto-reverse function during normal forward driving (such as when shunt occurs between the vehicle and trailer).
-This means ECE/TRANS/WP.29/GRRF/2008/25 page 5 that there is a small threshold to overcome to initially invoke the mechanism.
-Once the hump is passed, there is a reduction in the level of force required to maintain the auto-reverse function, however providing both brakes go into auto-reverse mode together the brake force available is sufficient to hold the trailer on the 18 per cent gradient.
+This means that there is a small threshold to overcome to initially invoke the mechanism.
+Once the hump is passed, there is a reduction in the level of force required to maintain the auto-reverse function, however providing both brakes go into auto-reverse mode together the brake force available is sufficient to hold the trailer on the 18% gradient.

 Problems arise when the geometry of the compensator permits only one brake to go into autoreverse mode leaving the other brake to contribute little or no braking effort.
 The resultant cause is that the trailer can pivot around the one locked wheel.
-This proposed simple physical test will ensure that both each brake will contribute sufficient force to ensure that it remains stable even when subjected to side forces. - - - - -
+This proposed simple physical test will ensure that both each brake will contribute sufficient force to ensure that it remains stable even when subjected to side forces.